-Here at the autumn edge, the forest is full of food while the gardens dignify with harvestable vegetables, fruits, berries and delicious tomatoes.
-If you do not have the opportunity to grow plants yourself, visit one of the county's farm shops and enjoy good food thoroughly without intermediaries.
+Here at the edge of autumn, the forest and our gardens are full of mushrooms, berries, vegetables, fruits and delicious tomatoes.
+If you do not have the opportunity to grow plants yourself, visit one of the county's farm shops to enjoy great locally produced delicacies without intermediaries.

-Going out into the woods during October usually results in overflowing mushrooms and delightful days in a glade.
-Don't forget to bring a thermos with coffee or tea or why not make a fire in the forest and cook your own coffee over an open fire?
-Remember that the chef's coffee should preferably not boil.
-The foam should "dance on the surface" until the temperature reaches 94-96 ° C. In this way, the coffee does not develop any bitterness.
+Going out into the woods during October usually results in baskets overflowing with mushrooms and delightful breaks in a sunny glade.
+Don't forget to bring a thermos with coffee or tea, or why not cook your coffee over an open fire?
+Remember that perculated old style coffe "kokkaffe" should preferably not boil.
+The foam should "dance on the surface" until the temperature reaches 94-96 ° C. This way, the coffee does not develop any bitterness.

 Sign up for a mushroom course